Julian

 Booking a table at one of Vancouver’s best downtown restaurants should be an automatic for anybody, visitor or local.

-- Cioppino’s: Award-winning chef and owner Pino Posterano masterfully combines the rustic simplicity of his Calabrian roots with elevated Italian culinary techniques and fresh West-coast ingredients.
+• Cioppino’s: Award-winning chef and owner Pino Posterano masterfully combines the rustic simplicity of his Calabrian roots with elevated Italian culinary techniques and fresh West Coast ingredients.

 Take a Downtown Vancouver Food Tour

-Eating must eat Vancouver food doesn’t have to mean booking a table at Vancouver’s best restaurants.
+Trying must eat Vancouver food doesn’t have to mean booking a table at Vancouver’s best restaurants.

 Two of my favourite Vancouver food tours that include Vancouver downtown activities include: